Mahanvali/javie/README.md

-# java-discord-bot
+# JAVIE - A Discord Bot written in Java.
- A discord bot written in Java using JDA
+Made for one of my friends, all it does is store specific user data like: Spotify Lisetns, Activites, Messages and Nicknames and shows it.